msydneyslaga/rlp/docs/src/references/gm-state-transitions.rst

    & m
    }

-13. When unwinding, if the top of the stack is in WHNF, pop the dump
+13. When unwinding, if the top of the stack is in WHNF (currently this just means a number), pop the dump

 .. math::
    \gmrule